Terracotta Warriors AR: Experience one of the most significant archaeological discoveries in history through augmented reality.

-The Franklin Institute's Terracotta Warriors of the First Emperor exhibition takes the museumgoer on a journey through one of the most significant archaeological discoveries in history: the tomb of Qin Shihuangdi, First Emperor of China.
+The Franklin Institute's Terracotta Warriors of the First Emperor exhibition takes the museumgoer on a journey through one of the most significant archaeological discoveries in history: the tomb of Qin Shihuangdi, the First Emperor of China.

-The Franklin Institute leadership wanted an augmented reality (AR) experience that would allow on-site museum visitors and off-site application users to interact with the 2,200-year-old Terracotta Warrior statues, and transform the way visitors experience museums, from passive to interactive.
+The Franklin Institute leadership wanted an augmented reality (AR) experience that would allow on-site museum visitors and off-site application users to interact with the 2,200-year-old Terracotta Warrior statues and transform the way visitors experience museums, from passive to interactive.
 The accompanying AR application gets you up close to the ancient terracotta statues, armed with weapons and objects from the tomb.

 Our team guided the strategy, development, and implementation of the experience, working with curators to digitally recreate objects like swords and spears that were held by the warrior statues.
 Visitors were able to activate the AR experience of the warriors’ weapons by pointing their phones at the statues or in front of a two-dimensional “anchor” that’s fixed to the interpretive display with each statue.